coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

              -1.249286
 ```

 It is working again!
-Now we can reject the null hypothesis at the
+Now I can reject the null hypothesis at the
 0.01 level (p-value is much smaller than that).
 The effect estimate is -1.24, and we know the test is powered enough
 to detect that.